 May I bring my car to campus?
 Parking is available for students on campus with the purchase of a parking permit.
 Wooster offers parking to students on a first-come, first-served basis depending on academic year.
 For more information on parking campus, see Security & Protective Services' automobile and bicycle registration information.

 What is community damage?
 Students responsible for damage resulting from abuse of facilities, negligence, or means other than those attributed to normal deterioration or wear-and-tear will be expected to assume the cost of repair or replacement.
-If the responsible individual or individuals are unknown, then the occupants of the community/hall will be expected to assume the cost of repair or replacement.
-Community damage is calculated by taking the total cost to repair or clean any broken or unclean area and dividing it by the smallest identifiable community—normally the number of residents living in that community/hall.
+Find information about community damage billing.

 Can I bring my computer?
 Yes, each room is equipped with network ports for each person in the room.
 All residence hall rooms are networked, and all public areas have wireless.
 Additionally, the Office of Technology maintains several computing labs in a number of buildings on campus.

 May I decorate my room?
 Absolutely.
 We recommend using 3M Command Strip supplies (e.g., hooks, poster hangers, etc.) to hang posters or the like as they create the least damage when removed from the walls.
 Otherwise, feel free to bring a rug to liven up the flooring or a small plant to give your room that special touch.
 You don’t want to bring decorations that, either through construction or application, permanently alter or damage the room or furnishings in any way as it may result in Damage Billing.

 When do the halls close, and can I stay in the halls during break periods throughout the academic year?
-The residence halls only close at the end of each semester; they remain open for all breaks in between, such as Fall Break or Thanksgiving Break.
-Students are permitted to stay over Winter Break, but they need to apply for housing (with a nominal fee).
+The residence halls only close at the end of each semester.
+Students wishing to stay on campus for Fall, Winter and Spring Break may need to apply to stay and will have a nominal fee.
 At the end of the spring semester, students are expected to leave campus within 24 hours of their last exam or on Friday at 6 p.m.—whichever comes first.
 Be sure to make your travel arrangements well in advance so you can comply with this timeline.

 What if I require special housing accommodations?
 If you have a special medical need, please submit a Medical Accommodation Form (.pdf).
 Should you have another need for special housing, please contact us via phone (330-263-2498).
-We'll most likely need documentation from a physician; please contact us so we can direct you to the proper forms on our website.

 What is a COW Card?
 COW (College Of Wooster) Cards are the identification cards used on campus.
 They’re necessary for students to get into residence halls, their residential room, or swipe for meals at Lowry.
 COW Cards are so much more than just an I.D. card—use it to pay for snacks from vending machines, as a library card,to make copies or print a paper, or use it as a debit card at local vendors like Donatos and Drug Mart.